 Mr. Trumka earned a Bachelor of Science degree from Pennsylvania State University and his Juris Doctor from Villanova University.

-Ullico Inc. is governed by a dedicated group of board members many of whom are either current or retired labor leaders.
-Our distinguished Board is a “Who’s Who” of the labor market and each director brings an invaluable wealth of knowledge and experience which guides the company and its strategic priorities.
+Ullico Inc. is governed by a dedicated group of board members, many of whom are either current or retired labor leaders.
+Our distinguished Board is a "Who's Who" of the American labor movement.
+Additionally, we have members who represent specific industry expertise in real estate, infrastructure, banking, insurance and investments.
+Each director brings an invaluable wealth of knowledge and experience which guides the company and its strategic priorities.